rebeccaly/virgil/wiki/glossary.md

 ## Signature Card
 A Virgil Card that contains a Public Key that is used to verify digital signatures.

-## Signature Functions
-Functions used to create and verify digital signatures.

 ## Signature Key Pair
 The public/private key pair used for authenticating (digitally signing) messages.
 See [Public/Private key pair](https://github.com/VirgilSecurity/virgil/blob/wiki/wiki/glossary.md#publicprivate-key-pair)